 🌱 Bookings may be amended up to 6 weeks prior to the travel date after which point standard terms and conditions shall apply.

 🌱 Shall airports or airlines close unexpectedly within the 6 weeks prior to a trip, travelers will be allowed to postpone their booking to a future date within 12 months of the original travel date.

 🌱 Shall airports or airlines close unexpectedly throughout a traveler’s stay at destination, a 75% refund will apply on the nights / transfers or car rental / tours & excursions that the traveler does not take part in due to an emergency departure.

-Yes.
-Our trip designers remain available 24/7 to answer your queries and help you design a stress-cleansing trip for when the travel bans are lifted.
+Our trip designers remain available 24/7 to answer your queries and help you design an unforgettable holiday to Mauritius, Rodrigues or Reunion Islands.
 Check out our Peace of Mind Policy above to learn how your travel plans are emergency-proof with us.

 From the creation of Mauritius Conscious as a sustainable travel company 4 years ago, we’ve always let our hearts guide us in taking actions to positively contribute to the destinations we promote.

 It is through our local hosts that we make travelers part of authentic experiences, contributing directly to small-island economies and helping preserve their natural gems.
-Check-out our Conscious Gift Card initiative to support the local green-preneurs and micro-small enterprises most affected by COVID-19.
+Check-out our Conscious Gift Card initiative to support the local tourism industry of Mauritius, Rodrigues and Reunion Islands.